Search API Connector Documentation

 Incorrect Content-Type

 When making POST requests, we tell the server how to parse the content using a content-type header that describes the object’s format.
-For URL-encoded types, API Connector automatically sets the content type to application/x-www-form-urlencoded
+For example, API Connector may automatically set the content type to application/x-www-form-urlencoded, so you don't have to set it yourself.
+If your server expects a different content type, you can manually set the content type to override it, by adding key/value pairs to the Headers table.

-If you see fields in the raw response but not in your sheet, you may have inadvertently applied a JMESPath filter or a field mapping.
-To remove these please check the following:
+If you see fields in the raw response but not in your sheet, you may have inadvertently applied a JMESPath filter or a field mapping that filters them out.
+To remove these, check the following:

-- Click Edit Fields > Reset All to reset any field mapping
+2. Click Edit Fields > Refresh Fields to reset any field mapping

 Missing Records (Pagination)